Magendra-ssn/30-day-challenge/README.md

 day 12 - Worked with files

-day 13 - Basics of re module and regex commands
+day 13 - Learnt Basics of re module and regex commands

+day 14 - Used Try and Catch block